 Men's Breakfast Report, April 8, 2017

-The guests had an interesting discussion and a good breakfast.
-The next meeting will be Saturday, May 13th.
+The members of the group had an interesting discussion and a good breakfast.
+The next meeting will be August 12th.